- Temper is a state of mind, particularly one that is hostile or angry.

 - Temper is defined as to moderate or soften something or make it less intense.

 An example of temper is to add white paint to a dark purple paint to make it a lighter color.

-Origin: Middle English tempren from Old English temprian and amp; Old French temprer, both from Classical Latin temperare, to observe proper measure, mix, regulate, forbear from tempus (gen. temporis), time, period, orig., a span < IE *tempos, a span < *temp-, to pull < base *ten-, to stretch from source thin
+Origin: Middle English tempren from Old English temprian and amp; Old French temprer, both from Classical Latin temperare, to observe proper measure, mix, regulate, forbear from tempus (gen. temporis), time, period, origin, originally , a span from Indo-European an unverified form tempos, a span from an unverified form temp-, to pull from base an unverified form ten-, to stretch from source thin

 verb tem·pered, tem·per·ing, tem·pers verb, transitive